Skip to main content Skip to navigation

 Gender Expression describes the many outward manifestations of one’s gender identity, such as style of dress, vocal tone, and mannerisms.
 Gender expression may be socially or culturally relative.

 Gender Identity is a person’s internal, deeply-felt sense of being a woman, a man, or some other gender.
-One’s gender identity may be different from the gender identity traditionally associated with the person’s assigned sex at birth.
+One’s gender identity may be different from gender identity traditionally associated with the person’s assigned sex at birth.
 Every individual – including transgender individuals – knows best what their gender identity is.
 Everyone has the right to self-identify their gender and no one should force or pressure someone to identify.

 Gender Roles are expectations that society places on the binary men and women genders, which often restrict people from feeling as though they can be themselves without fear of backlash for not fitting into their assigned gender roles.
 Alternatively, individuals may feel as though they are not “man enough” or “woman enough” if they do not fit society’s gender roles.